First Time Again: Critical reception

-Alex Zalben for MTV praised it as "...the most ambitious thing they've done in six seasons… And they nail it", while complimenting the character dynamics of the episode as well as its humour declaring it as possibly "the funniest episode of “The Walking Dead” ever.
-He singled out Danai Gurira as Michonne and Melissa McBride as Carol at the bulk of the humour.
+Alex Zalben of MTV praised it as "...the most ambitious thing they've done in six seasons...
+And they nail it", while complimenting the character dynamics of the episode as well as its humor, declaring it as possibly "the funniest episode of 'The Walking Dead' ever".
+He singled out Danai Gurira as Michonne and Melissa McBride as Carol at the bulk of the humor.
 In particular, he praised Carol by writing: "Carol, in particular, is a jaw-dropping, hilarious surprise in the hour.
 As much as she was reinvented into a deadly badass in season four and five, season six finds her taking a surprising turn that makes total sense for where she's been, and where she's going.
 Suffice to say, Carol — and McBride — continues to be the stealth weapon of the Grimes Gang."
 The return of Lennie James was also highlighted.
-In addition, Zalben noted the pacing remaining consistent, as he pointed out that fans "worried that the Group settling down in one location a la season two's Hershel's Farm meant we're in for a slow year full of lots of talking and hand wringing… Don't worry.
+In addition, Zalben noted the pacing remaining consistent, as he pointed out that fans "worried that the Group settling down in one location a la season two's Hershel's Farm meant we're in for a slow year full of lots of talking and hand wringing...
+Don't worry.
 Not only has Gimple led his company to showing instead of telling, and making the dialogue scenes actually count versus repeating the same themes over and over; but the action picks up from the very first scene, and doesn't let up.
 And isn't going to let up any time soon.
-The episode is an incredible, complete package, as big as you'd want a “Walking Dead” movie to be; but it also shows how things start off bad — and as usual, are only getting to get way, way worse.
+The episode is an incredible, complete package, as big as you'd want a 'Walking Dead' movie to be; but it also shows how things start off bad — and as usual, are only getting to get way, way worse."

+IGN's Matt Fowler praised Rick's leadership and gave the episode an 8.5 out of 10, writing: "Though it may have repeated some of Season 5's final act conflict by giving Rick a mini-foe in Carter, 'First Time Again' was a great kick off for Season 6.
+Only Rick could be genius/insane enough to attempt to wrangle a sea of walkers the way he did and the show's going to solid lengths depicting him as a one-of-a-kind leader."